 “South Dakota Matters” is the ongoing programming offered by News Watch to conduct statewide polling and host panel discussions with newsmakers and knowledgeable people on statewide issues.

-— The latest panel discussion on Native immersion education in March 2022 featured Senate Minority Leader Troy Heinert and others, and so far has attracted 1,100 viewings on Facebook, with more than 11,000 overall minutes watched by viewers.
+— The June 2022 panel discussion on education in politics and the teacher shortage so far has attracted 1,300 viewings on Facebook, with more than 12,000 overall minutes watched by viewers.

-— To date, News Watch has conducted three statewide polls and hosted eight online panel discussions on statewide issues.
+— To date, News Watch has conducted three statewide polls and hosted nine online panel discussions on statewide issues.

-— “South Dakota Matters” panels appear regularly, including recent panels in March 2022 (Native American education); December 2021 (child care in crisis); September 2021 (predator bounty program); June 2021 (economic uncertainty); and April 2021 (civics/history curriculum concerns.)
+— “South Dakota Matters” panels appear regularly, including recent panels in and June 2022 (politics in education;) March 2022 (Native American education); December 2021 (child care in crisis); September 2021 (predator bounty program); June 2021 (economic uncertainty); and April 2021 (civics/history curriculum concerns.)

-— Internship at South Dakota State University: News Watch sponsors an annual, paid internship for a student in the journalism program at SDSU; in 2021, student Andrew Rassmussen published several in-depth articles.
-Applications for summer 2022 are now being reviewed.
+— Internship at South Dakota State University: News Watch co-sponsors an annual, paid internship for a student in the journalism program at SDSU.
+Intern Kylie Carlson, summer 2022, has published several articles; 2021 intern Andrew Rassmussen published several in-depth articles.

 AWARDS AND RECOGNITION